Table of Contents

 As your “master” antioxidant, Glutathione plays a key role in the defense of brain cells against oxidative stress.
 It neutralizes free radicals, is a cofactor for several antioxidant enzymes, and helps regenerate Vitamin C and Vitamin E already in your system.

 Your body requires a steady supply of glutathione to function optimally.
-Glutathione deficiency has been associated with neurodegenerative diseases such as Alzheimer’s, Parkinson’s, Huntington’s, OCD and even autism.[vii]
+Glutathione depletion or deficiency has been associated with neurodegenerative diseases such as Alzheimer’s, Parkinson’s, Huntington’s, OCD and even autism.[vii]

 Glutathione increases the number of T-cells (white blood cells) in your body, a key component of your immune system.
 And stimulates the production and activity of natural killer (NK) cells and supports immune cell normal antibody response.[viii]